 - Project proposals must involve at least four weeks of travel (six weeks preferred).

-- Applicants will be selected based on academic performance, proposal quality, evidence of sincere interest in the research proposed, strength of faculty advisor and proposal’s ability to support/add to existing research.
+- Applicants will be selected based on proposal quality, academic performance, evidence of sincere interest in the research proposed, the strength of faculty advisor and the proposal’s ability to support/add to existing research.
 Please see the application information on the website for details.